 It is sometimes easier to cope with things at this difficult time if you have someone outside your immediate family to talk to.
-For patients at home or in a residential home, the District Nurses, patient's GP and Clinical Nurse Specialists can offer support.
-For patients in a nursing home the home's nurses along with the patient's GP will offer care and support and will have arrangements with various faith representatives to provide further comfort and support.
-For patients in hospital or in the hospice, the ward nurses can support you or contact the Specialist Palliative Care Team / End of Life Care Team.
-The hospital chaplaincy is also very happy to offer comfort and support to people of all faiths or none, and can be contacted by the ward nurses or doctors.
-Caring well for your relative or friend at the end of their life is very important to us.
+For people at home or in a residential home, the District Nurses. person's GP and Clinical Nurse Specialists can offer support.
+For people in a nursing home the home's nurses along with the person's GP will offer care and support and will have arrangements with various faith representatives to provide further comfort and support.
+For people in hospital or in the hospice, the ward nurses can support you or contact the Specialist Palliative and End of Life Care Team.
+The hospital chaplaincy is also available to offer comfort and support to people of all faiths or none, and can be contacted by the ward nurses or doctors.
+Caring well for the person important to you at the end of their life is very important to us.
 Please speak to staff and ask any questions that occur to you, no matter how small you think they may be.